Bay Creek Neighborhood Association, Inc. Bylaws

 Article VIII.
 Finance

 Section 1.
-The funds of the association shall be deposited in such bank or other financial institution as the Neighborhood Council shall designate, and shall be withdrawn only upon checks, drafts or order of the association signed by the treasurer or other designated officer.
+The funds of the association shall be deposited in such bank or other financial institution as the Neighborhood Council shall designate, and shall be withdrawn only upon checks, drafts or order of the association signed by the Treasurer or other designated officer.

 Section 2.
 The Neighborhood Council shall ratify any expenditure of greater than $100.00.
 A special exemption is allowed for ordinary expenditures related to the operation of the neighborhood newsletter.
+The ratification must be recorded in the association financial records.

 Article IX.
 Amendments

 Section 1.
-Amendments to the by-laws may be made by a 2/3rds majority vote of members present and voting at any meeting of the general membership, if the neighborhood newsletter provides advance notice of the amendments.
+Amendments to the bylaws may be made by a 2/3rds majority vote of members present and voting at any meeting of the general membership, if the neighborhood newsletter provides advance notice of the amendments.

 Article X. Dissolution